shreyaspurohit/script.templateBasedFileRenamer/README.md

 The script takes input template, output transformation template, delimiter in template to real delimiter mapping, and directory to scan in that order.
 For the example above, the invocation will be:

 	scala renamer.scala #SHOW#DELIM#SEASON#DELIM#SHOWNUM#DELIM#EPISODE#DELIM#EPNUM#DELIM#HYPHEN#DELIM#OTHER #SHOW#DELIM%-#DELIM%S#SHOWNUM%E#EPNUM#DELIM#HYPHEN#DELIM#OTHER #DELIM=" " G:/Shows/Friends/Season01/

+The script was written keeping Plex with files samples I had in mind.
+Feel free to edit/enhance them.